 Are Birds Really a Nuisance or Danger?

 Birds are an important part of the natural environment, but when they are too close for comfort, please do not approach them.
 Different bird types can be carriers of fatal diseases.
 There are some things untrained homeowners can do to discourage birds from coming near, but birds are best left alone until the professionals are involved who know how to properly handle them.
 Call Wildlife X Team® at (817) 431-3007 today and get rid of birds!

 More About Birds

 Birds generally considered “nuisance birds” include pigeons, house sparrows, starlings, and many other birds.
 The presence of nuisance birds in unwanted areas can cause damage to your home or business, and their droppings may create unpleasant odors & sight.
 Bird droppings can also ruin vegetation, painted surfaces, ledges, gutters, and awnings, and cause electrical equipment to malfunction.
 Birds may carry diseases that are capable of infecting humans.
 Nuisance birds can damage rigid foam insulation, and their nests can become fire hazards.
-The first step in your nuisance bird control program should be identification of the bird.
+The first step in your nuisance bird control program should be identifying the bird.
 The Migratory Bird Treaty and Endangered Species Acts prohibit trapping or killing of most nuisance birds, eggs, or nests without a permit.
 House sparrows, starlings, and pigeons are not protected under these Acts.
 Nuisance birds gain entry through construction gaps, chimneys, eaves, exhaust vents, and roof vents.

 Birds are tough creatures, they can endure a lot of hardship and have some surprising abilities: